tomazas/icist2015/data/readme.md

 --------------
 This directory contains pre-processed BCI IV 2008 2a dataset (more info in docs/desc_2a.pdf).

+NOTE: due to exhaustive use of Git LFS bandwidth, data.zip moved to: https://goo.gl/kDc26P

 The original *.gdf files found in BCI IV competition 2a dataset were converted to MATLAB .mat format for easier handling/loading.
 File A0xT.gdf.mat corresponds to x-th analyzed subject.